futo-org/grayjay-plugin-bilibili/README.md

 - [ ]   playlist search should be redone but there needs to be better support for playlist search in Grayjay
 - [ ]   this is a sort of playlist that we might consider adding support for https://www.bilibili.com/blackboard/era/YyCI1Zsg5iUjelX2.html
 - [ ]   consider switching from using JSON apis to HTML with regex. this could improve performance because the latency of the html is less than the json
+- [ ]   remove bad post search results that are simply duplicates to video search results

 ## Pending Fixed Grayjay Bug

 ## Grayjay Bugs